 Do you love Caesar salad as much as I do?
 I don’t even need the croutons in my salad to be happy, I think it’s all that fresh parmesan.
-Although lately I make homemade croutons out of bread ends that no one eats, see below for how I do that!
+Although lately I make homemade croutons out of bread ends that no one eats, and they're so good, see below for how I do that!

-All of the Caesar salad dressings at the store are made with soybean oil, though, so today I’m sharing a recipe so you can easily make your own homemade Caesar salad dressing.
-Also in this post: info on making your own homemade Worcestershire sauce without all the junk that's in store-bought…
+All of the Caesar salad dressings at the store are made with soybean oil though, so with today's recipe, now you can easily make your own homemade Caesar salad dressing.
+Also in this post: info on making your own homemade Worcestershire sauce without all the junk that's in most store-bought…

 A while back a reader named Valerie commented on the homemade Ranch dressing post, and had this to say: